Posts Tagged ‘coin value’

 1) How does your coin rate on the Scarcity Index?

+The first step in our 6 point guide is to check your coin on our Scarcity Index.
 The Change Checker Scarcity Index tracks which coins are the most scarce and collectable using a unique combination of mintage, collecting and swap data to give the most up-to-date picture of the collecting market.

-The higher the Scarcity Index score for your coin, the more sought-after it will be to collectors.
+The higher the Scarcity Index score for your coin – the more sought-after it will be to collectors.

-2) How much is your coin worth?
+2) How much is your coin selling for?

 The next step is to check previously sold items on auction sites such as eBay to see how much potential buyers are willing to pay.
 Luckily, we’ve done the hard work for you and have put together our eBay Tracker which takes the last 9 sold listings* on eBay for 10 of the UK’s most popular coins and banknotes and works out the median selling price.